andreaszetter/-gws-project-1/CONTRIBUTING.md

 # Contributing to Our Game Project

-Thanks for being part of this creative journey!
-Here's how to make the most of our collaboration.
+Thanks for being part of this journey!
+Please refer to this text for reference when collaborating.

-## How to Share Ideas
+## How to Share Your Ideas

 ### 1. Quick Thoughts & Brainstorming